 On Jan.
 7, 2026, an Immigration and Customs Enforcement agent shot 37-year-old Renee Nicole Good in Minneapolis.
 Federal officials have asserted that the action was taken “in self-defense,” while Minnesota leaders and witnesses dispute that.

-The case and its aftermath have captured the nation’s attention and garnered extensive media coverage.
+The case and its aftermath, which now includes the fatal Jan.
+24 Customs and Border Patrol shooting of Alex Jeffrey Pretti, have captured the nation’s attention and garnered extensive media attention about the Department of Homeland Security actions.
 University of Wisconsin Law School faculty have provided commentary and insights.
-Below is a listing of UW Law experts and associated media coverage.
+Below is a listing of UW Law experts and associated news coverage.

 Our Faculty